seek-oss/braid-design-system/.changeset/brown-bottles-poke.md

   - Stack
 ---

-**Stack:** Add support for component span
+**Stack:** Add support for span elements

-Stack now supports using `span` elements for its elements, this is useful when using layout components inside elements that should not contain a `div` element, e.g. `button`.
+Stack now supports using `span` elements for it's markup, this is useful when using layout components inside elements that should not contain a `div` element, e.g. `button`.

 **EXAMPLE USAGE:**
 ```jsx